armonyreal/armony_outfitbag/README.md

-# **Armony Outfit Bag**
+# **Kuro Outfit Bag**

 ## **Overview**
-Armony Outfit Bag is a free, fully functional outfit storage system for **FiveM (ESX)**.
+Kuro Outfit Bag is a free, fully functional outfit storage system for **FiveM (ESX)**.
 This resource allows players to equip, drop, and pick up a **wearable outfit bag**, seamlessly managing outfits through an intuitive **ox_lib** menu.
 Featuring **inventory integration, smooth animations, and multi-language support**, it provides an immersive and optimized experience for any server.

 ## **Features**
 - **Wearable Outfit Bag** – Equip the bag on your back with realistic animations.